ADL’s Walk Against Hate

 Additionally, IsraAid is on the ground in Haiti, as it is for global disasters everywhere.
 Please consider supporting their efforts as we support the organization that shows up on the front lines and uses Israeli know how to bring relief.

 In the weeks to come, we hope to organize a packing event at AFYA for our teens and families where we as a community engage in the powerful experience of shipping to another community around the world the goods they need to promote health and well-being.
 Please check out the Weeklys, and our Facebook group for more information.

 About the Social Justice Committee

 The mission of social justice is to mobilize our community, using Jewish principles of moral righteousness.
 We operate with respect for the diversity of opinions among our members, as well as respect for the inherent human dignity and worth of every human being.

-Under the leadership of Elaine Goth-Merker, Social Justice has expanded its role to highlight and shine a light on three issues.
-Immigration Concerns, Racial Justice and Antisemitism are recognized as being forefront for the committee and our community this year.
+Under the leadership of Elaine Gloth-Merker, Social Justice has expanded its role to highlight and shine a light on three issues this year Immigrants Rights Initiative, Racial Justice Initiative, and Antisemitism Initiative are recognized as being forefront for the committee and our community this year.